 Marvel at the eight, tapestry-sized Nymphéas (water lilies) paintings housed in two plain oval rooms at the Musée de l'Orangerie.
 They provide a simple backdrop for the astonishing, ethereal romanticism of Monet's works, painted late in his life.
 Depicting Monet's 'jardin d'eau' at his house in Giverny, the tableaux have an intense, dreamy quality - reflecting the artist's absorption in the private world of his garden.
 Expect to feel deeply calmed by them, despite the crowds.

+A class attraction if there ever was one.
 Dress in your finest every first Saturday of the month and head to Le Bristol for an afternoon tea with a difference.
 Taking advantage of its prize location on Rue du Faubourg St-Honoré, the palace hotel invites its haute-couture neighbours (think Céline, Yves Saint Laurent and Givenchy) to strut their designer collections in the hotel bar, while you tuck into the Bristol’s delectable tea and cakes (the whole affair costs €70 per person).
 The pastry chef Laurent Jeannin even concocts a special gâteau for the occasion, inspired by the designer on show.